If You Were Arrested

 To complete the evaluation, you need to bring to your appointment a copy of the ticket(s) and any related paperwork from your DUI arrest(s), along with a current Court Purposes Driver’s Abstract.

-The Driver’s Abstract can be picked up at any driver’s license facility or at the Secretary of State location at 17 North State Street, 10th Floor in Chicago.
-You can also get a copy by mail by clicking here.
+The Driver’s Abstract can be acquired online, picked up at any driver’s license facility, or at the Secretary of State location at 17 North State Street, 10th Floor in Chicago.

 If you were arrested for DUI in Cook, DuPage or Lake Counties, those courts will require that you complete your DUI alcohol and drug evaluation at a specific program they designate.